K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 4/21/2021

     1. Onboard RTC clock now used.
-At startup if there is a USB connection, the PC Time is *supposed to be* read and is used to update the RTC time and date.
-That part is not working.
-Then the clock is read and displayed, updated every 1 second.
+If there is a USB connection and a PC side program sends time down teh USB serial port, PC Time is read and is used to update the RTC time and date.
+The clock is then read and displayed, updated every 1 second.
 If Ethernet NTP time is available and valid, it will update the clock periodically.
 Eventually other means to set the clock will be coded.
-It is easy to add a GPS if time is important without a netowrk connection.
+It is easy to add a GPS if time is important without a network connection.

 ## 4/20/2021